 Generally most software taught on the course is available on Windows, Mac or Linux operating systems.
 Chromebooks, netbooks or tablets are not suitable for the course.
-Please note that some packages might be Windows only, however Mac users can use software such as Parallels to run the Windows applications although there may be associated costs such as for a Windows license.
+Please note that some packages might be Linux only; however, students will have access to this software via the departmental servers.